 apt update as part of its

-work in order to fetch the new package indices, but if it does not then you
+work to fetch the new package indices, but if it does not, you will need to

-will need to so manually before the packages will be available.
+manually do so before the packages will be available.

 To install Terraform from the new repository: